adis98/fltk-testbed/README.md

 * The location of devices matters (network latency and bandwidth)
 * Communication can be costly

+### Federated Continual Learning
+**General protocol:**

+1. Client selection by the Federator.
+2. Selected clients download the model.
+3. Data loader partitions data into a stream of tasks.
+4. At every round, client loads data corresponding to that particular task.
+Testing is done on all tasks learned so far.
+5. Federator aggregates weights of clients.
+6. Updated model is shared to clients.
+7. Steps 1 to 6 are repeated until all tasks are learned.

 ### Overview of deployed project